Ardiansyah1506/todo/readme.md

 ### General Info

 This project is designed for a comprehensive understanding of web development fundamentals.
 It provides hands-on practice in applying basic concepts, including input, lists, interactivity, and layout, which aids in grasping the essentials of web development.
-Moreover, the ToDo List project facilitates experimentation with styling (CSS) and the use of JavaScript to control webpage behavior, helping to address fundamental issues and expand comprehension in web development.
+Moreover, the Todo project facilitates experimentation with styling (CSS) and the use of JavaScript to control webpage behavior, helping to address fundamental issues and expand comprehension in web development.

 ### Tech